0x5a4/Luma/README.md

+# Disclaimer
+Please dont use this.
+I really didn't know what i was doing, didnt test it and abandonded it.

 ## Whats this?
 This project aims to create an easily expandable interface for controlling a ws2812 LED strip.
 Each device is uniquely identified by a combination of its IP-Address and a numeric ID to allow for multiple devices across different networks to still be distinguishable.